LeslieLopezE/Logistic-Regression-Bank-Direct-Deposit-Student-Retention-Model.sas/README.md

 Community Bank would like to increase the number of customers who use payroll deposit.
-Management is considering a new sales campaign that will require each branch manager to call each customer who does not currently use payoff direct deposit.
+Management is considering a new sales campaign that will require each branch manager to call each customer who does not currently use payroll direct deposit.
 As an incentive to sign up for payroll direct deposit, each customer contacted will be offered free checking for two years.
 Because of the time and cost associated with the new campaign, management would like to focus their efforts on customers who have the